Dick Glasser: Later career

+Songwriting

 Among artists who recorded his songs were Bobby Vee, PJ Proby, Chet Atkins ("I Will"), Walter Brennan, Glen Campbell, Billy Fury, Johnny Cash ("That's All Over"), Dean Martin ("I Will"), Buddy Greco, The Kingston Trio, The Ventures ("Bluer Than Blue"), and Ruby Winters ("I Will").
-Deana Martin recorded her own version of her father, Dean Martin's, recording on her 2009 album “Volare”.
+Deana Martin recorded her own version of her father, Dean Martin's, recording on her 2009 album Volare.

+Death

-Glasser died of lung cancer in Thousand Oaks, California at the age of 66.
+Glasser died of lung cancer in Thousand Oaks, California, at the age of 66.